Brogandaisy/novelnest/README.md

             </p>
         </div>
     </div>

+## File Storage and Database
+For NovelNest, I’ve set up static file storage and database management to ensure the app runs efficiently.

+- Static File Storage: I used Whitenoise to handle and serve all the static files, like CSS, JavaScript, and images, directly from the app.
+This means I don’t need an external service for static file hosting.

+- Database: For the database, I integrated PostgreSQL.
+It’s hosted on Heroku, and I’ve configured it using the dj-database-url package.
+This connects my Django app to the database automatically using Heroku’s DATABASE_URL environment variable.

+## CRUD Functionality
+Authenticated users in NovelNest have full CRUD (Create, Read, Update, Delete) functionality for managing their books and reviews.
+For example:

+Create: Users can add new books or leave reviews on books.
+Read: Users can view details of books, including reviews and genres.
+Update: Users can edit books they’ve added or update their reading category.
+Delete: Users can remove books they’ve added.
+Only admin users have enhanced privileges, such as managing all user submissions and accessing the admin panel.

 ## Forms.py
 forms.py manages user input for NovelNest, by providing structured forms for specific tasks.
 Within my project, the ReviewForm is linked directly to the Review model, allowing users to submit and save reviews with customised styling for better usability.
 The SearchForm, meanwhile, provides a clean and intuitive interface for users to search for books, with validation and Bootstrap styling for a polished user experience.